freelawproject/reporters-db/README.rst

 - 1.0.13: Updates the case name abbreviations

+- 1.0.20: Adds tax courts

 Current Version
 ---------------

-- 1.0.20: Adds tax courts
+- 2.0.0: Adds 273 additional reporters, 443 new variations, and 301 new editions

 Future Versions
 ---------------

--  1.1: All dates are dialed in to the nearest year for every edition of every reporter (some still require research beyond what Blue Book provides).
+-  2.1: All dates are dialed in to the nearest year for every edition of every reporter (some still require research beyond what Blue Book provides).
 See `issue
    #7 <https://github.com/freelawproject/reporters-db/issues/7>`__
--  1.2: All dates are dialed into the correct day for every edition of every reporter.
+-  2.2: All dates are dialed into the correct day for every edition of every reporter.
--  1.x: International Reporters added?
+-  2.x: International Reporters added?
--  2.0: Other features (suggestions welcome)?
+-  x.x: Other features (suggestions welcome)?

 License
 =======